-The key objective for the Fund is to only admit employers where the risk to the Fund is mitigated as far as possible.
-The different employers pose different risks to the Fund.
+Different types of employers will pose different risks to the Fund, as such a key objective for the Fund is to only admit employers where the risk to the Fund is mitigated as far as possible.

 Certain employers may be required to provide a guarantee or alternative security before entry will be allowed, in accordance with the Regulations and Fund policies.